titov-artem/mahjong/README.md

 Service requires Postgres database and Java to run.
 It can be packed into debian package with `buildDeb` gradle target.
 It will require node and npm installed on your machine.

+To run this you will also require nginx installed on your server machine.